Jump to:

 Before that entraña was typically pooled with other beef offal - its name being sufficient reason.

-- Because it is such a long cut, you can separate it into smaller portions before cooking it.
-We typically section it where the thickness changes from thin to thinner.
-Each piece gets to cook for the appropriate amount of time and you do not end up with overdone meat.
+Because it is such a long cut you can separate it into shorter sections before grilling it.
+We recommend that you cut it where the thickness changes from thin to thinner.
+You will end up with two pieces of varying thickness and can then cook each one for the appropriate amount of time.

 - Always begin by making the chimichurri sauce.
 It needs a little bit of time for its flavors to develop and if you so choose, you can use part of it to marinate the steak.